Navigate within Undergraduate

 Grow.
 Connect.
 Learn.

-Lancaster Bible College is a blended campus where approximately 60% of our traditional undergraduate students live on campus in close-knit communities where students can experience life-on-life connections with fellow students and staff members.
+Lancaster Bible College is a blended campus where approximately 60% of our traditional undergraduate students live on campus in close-knit communities where students can experience life-on-life connections with fellow students and college employees.
 LBC views community living as an essential part of a student’s college learning experience.
 Students have greater access to supports, resources, and personal connections that help them to flourish during their undergraduate years.

 Our residence halls are staffed by a team of Hall Directors and student leaders, Resident Assistants (RAs), who are committed to life-on-life leadership that cultivates a Christ-centered living-learning environment through programs and events, intentional conversations, and opportunities to build deep friendships.
 Our staff also collaborates closely with the Ally Center for academic support, C3 for mental health support, Student Activities for community engagement, and many other offices on campus in order to provide holistic care for our residential students.